 Dallas Kidnapping Defense Attorney

-The legal team at Law Offices of Richard C. McConathy are passionate about defending cases like yours and have over two decades of combined criminal defense experience.
+The legal team at Law Offices of Richard C. McConathy is passionate about defending cases like yours and has over two decades of combined criminal defense experience.
 If you have been charged with a kidnapping-related offense in Dallas, Richardson, Plano, Mesquite, Denton, Mckinney, Fort Worth, Arlington, Irving, or any of the surrounding areas schedule your free consultation with Law Offices of Richard C. McConathy today.

 A kidnapping charge doesn’t have to mean a conviction.
 McConathy and his team will fight to protect your rights.
 Call (972) 233-5700 or use our online contact form today for your free consultation.